India's Big Temple marks 1,000th birthday

 "They designed the temple using traditional knowledge which is held as family secrets, and passed down from father to son.
 They carved out rocks using hand-held tools."

-The inscriptions found in the temple have helped scholars understand the Chola empire.'Excellent condition'
+The inscriptions found in the temple have helped scholars understand the Chola empire.

 The temple, which also has fresco paintings, has survived the ravages of countless monsoons, six recorded earthquakes and a major fire.